-Many homes and commercial buildings have flat or low-sloped roof structures, and many of these feature asphalt-based roof systems installed on them.
+Many homes and commercial buildings have flat or low-pitched roof structures, and many of these feature asphalt-based roof systems installed on them.
 These built-up roof systems can be either smooth surfaced or have a gravel surface on them to help protect them from weathering.
 As these roof systems age and begin to break down, cracks and splits may appear around the perimeter, in the flashings and the general field of the roof.
-In order to maintain these roof systems and maximize the life of the roof, repair these roofs as leaks occur.
+In order to maintain these roof systems and maximize the life of the roof, repair these roofs as soon as leaks occur.

 General repairs to an asphalt built-up roof system can be accomplished quickly and effectively, using the using the following list of materials and hand tools.